-We and our directors and officers have agreed that, without the prior written consent of the representatives on behalf of the underwriters, during the period ending 180 days after the date of listing of our common stock for trading on a national securities exchange, or the restricted period, we and they will not cause any direct or indirect affiliate to, and will not publicly disclose an intention to, among others and as applicable:
+We and all directors and officers have agreed that, subject to certain exceptions, we will not publicly disclose an intention to, during the period ending 180 days after the date of listing of our common stock for trading on a national securities exchange:

-offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of common stock beneficially owned (as such term is used in Rule 13d-3 of the Exchange Act) or any other securities so owned convertible into or exercisable or exchangeable for common stock (including, for the avoidance of doubt, shares of Class B common stock and OP units);

-(2) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock;
+- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock. - file any registration statement with the SEC relating to the offering of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock;

-whether any such transaction described in clause (1) or (2) above is to be settled by delivery of common stock or such other securities, in cash or otherwise;
+regardless of whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise, except with the prior written consent of the representatives of the underwriters.
+Such restrictions are subject to customary exceptions.
+See "Underwriting."